Here we will discuss an article on the most viewed climate blog wattsupwiththat.com which is operated by Anthony Watts.

 So, even though there may be cyclic movement of thermal energy, it would lead to a state of hydrostatic equilibrium in which the temperature at each point remained constant.
 No work could be done by the system without extracting at least the energy required to do such work, and thus cooling the whole system whilst maintaining the temperature gradients.

 Robert Brown shows a complete misunderstanding of thermodynamic equilibrium, which he does not even name correctly, and he fails to understand that there will always be a propensity towards establishing a temperature gradient in a gravitational field.
 You should note this final comment on that thread written by a "BigWaveDave" and pointing out how the gravito-thermal effect has been "forgotten" by many PhD's.
 It is not a matter for acceptable disagreement.
 Also see the comment below that was posted on wattsupwiththat.
 Now people will tell you that Maxwell made a similar suggestion in a weak attempt to refute Josef Loschmidt's gravito-thermal effect.
 But Maxwell did not have centrifuges in those days to settle the issue, whereas we do, and the easiest centrifuge to use for this purpose is the Ranque Hilsch vortex tube illustrated at the foot of the 'Evidence' page.
 As air spirals down the tube in a helical motion it experiences a huge centrifugal force acting along each radius of the cylinder.
 As expected, this force field, like gravity, forms a temperature gradient along each such radius, enabling separation of the air into streams that are hotter than the original air on the outside and colder along the center of the tube.
+See this article on LinkedIn.

 Errors in WattsUpWithThat blog